yrogovich/yrogovich/readme.md

   </a>
 </p>

 I'm 21.
 Was born in Belarus.
 Currently, I'm living in Poland.
 I have 4 years of web development experience.
-In my free time, I play the piano.
-I just love different keyboards.
-You know :)
+Detail-oriented piano enjoyer with a taste of aestetic places.

 - 🏗️ Mostly focused on frontend web development
 - 💡 Experienced in backend and in creating REST APIs (PHP)